wso2/docs-is/en/docs/develop/apis/manage-permissions-with-apis.md

     ```

 2. Restart the Identity Server.
-3. If you have started the server in default configurations, use the
+3. If you have started the server with the default configurations, use the
     following URL in your browser to see the WSDL of the admin service:
     <https://localhost:9443/services/RemoteAuthorizationManagerService?wsdl>